LEX Honor Society Overview

 For those Institutional, Associate or Affiliate Members of AAfPE who do not have a LEX Chapter, you may apply for one by downloading, completing and mailing the application for chapter (PDF).

 For active Chapters, the necessary Inductee Form (PDF) may be downloaded.
-Please allow four weeks for the receipt of certificates and pins.

 ELIGIBILITY OF STUDENTS FOR MEMBERSHIP IN LEX